mikeroyal/Windows-11-Guide/README.md

 [Winaero Tweaker](https://winaero.com/winaero-tweaker/) is an all-in-one application that comes with dozens of options for fine-grained tuning of various Windows settings and features.

-[Ultimate Windows Toolbox by Chris Titus Tech](https://github.com/ChrisTitusTech/win10script) is the Ultimate Windows 10 & 11 Script from a creation from multiple debloat scripts and gists from github.
-This script is designed to be a swiss army knife of Windows tools to help setup and optimize machines.

 [QTTab Bar](https://indiff.github.io/qttabbar/) is a simple utility that will enable you to operate files and folders like tab browser folder grouping, and histories for Windows Explorer in Windows 10/11.

 [Ear Trumpet](https://eartrumpet.app/) is a powerful volume control app for Windows 10/11 providing a system tray utility that gives you volume levels for every app and the ability to set custom inputs and outputs for those apps.